 “Networks change without people’s knowledge midway through the policy year.
 Insurance companies say ‘you should have checked the network,’” Smedsrud says.
 “Provider networks change.
 There is no guarantee that certain providers will stay in that network year-round.”

 He also cautions, “There are sometimes discrepancies between what is published about who is in a provider network and who is actually in that network on the day somebody uses services.”
 As such, consumers who checked the network and are later told they received out-of-network care should be able to make a pretty compelling argument with their insurance company.

 If you do receive out-of-network emergency care, be proactive.
 Make the unknowns known and start discussing options with your insurance company as well as provider billing departments.

 “People should find out in advance, if they can, what their bill might be.
 Let [the provider] know they have insurance.”
 Smedsrud advises—he recommends consumers also use online tools such as HealthcareBluebook to get a sense of what costs might be.
 “Find out if there are ways to prepay and get a reduced fee.
 There is a surprising amount of negotiation that goes on.”

 As for the situation mentioned earlier, CBS News reported that Rothbauer was able to work with her insurance company and the hospital where she received care to reduce the total out-of-pocket amount owed.

-When shopping for a health insurance plan, pay attention to out-of-network benefits for emergency and non-emergency care alike.
+When shopping for a health insurance plan, pay attention to out-of-network benefits for emergency and non-emergency care.
 Carefully consider plan networks.
 Which providers and hospitals are near where you live and work?
-Will the plan you select cover them in-network?
-Is there another out-of-network hospital closer to you, where you could be taken instead?
-What plan includes that hospital in-network?
-The answers to these questions may influence you decision.
+Are they in network or out of network for your chosen plan?
+Would another plan offer more options?
+Where else could you go in case of an emergency?
+The answers to these questions may influence your decision.